|

 myFile.bufferChar := getc(myFile);

 In most cases whole files are either processed with normal I/O functions or with scanner functions.
-When normal I/O functions need to be combined with scanner functions care has to be taken:
+If normal I/O functions need to be combined with scanner functions care has to be taken:

-Scanner functions are helpful when it is necessary to read numeric input without failing when no digits are present:
+Scanner functions are helpful if it is necessary to read numeric input without failing if no digits are present:

 skipWhiteSpace(IN);